kuu/awscdk-construct-live-channel-from-mp4-file/README.md

 CDK Construct for setting up a simple live channel for testing
 * The input is an MP4 file with loop playback
 * The output is a live channel with:
-  * a single-pipeline MediaLive channel with 3x bitrates (720p/540p/360p)
+  * a MediaLive channel with 29.97fps, 3x bitrates (720p/540p/360p)
   * a MediaPackage v1 channel with HLS/DASH/MSS/CMAF endpoints
 * You can add timecode overay with a prefix for visual confirmation
+* You can configure:
+  * Channel class: STANDARD or SINGLE_PIPELINE
-* You can specify the GOP length and the segment/manifest length
+  * GOP length
+  * Segment length
+  * Manifest length

 ## Install
 [![NPM](https://nodei.co/npm/awscdk-construct-live-channel-from-mp4-file.png?mini=true)](https://nodei.co/npm/awscdk-construct-live-channel-from-mp4-file/)